Frequently Asked Questions

 - How many students live at St Mary’s College?

-There are 162 students predominantly from regional Victoria, but we also have several students from interstate and overseas, including exchange students.
-St Mary’s aims to maintain a balanced gender ratio and a diverse mix of students – so although we’re a Catholic college, we welcome students from other religious traditions and none.
+There are 161 undergraduate students predominantly from regional Victoria, but we also have several students from interstate and overseas, including exchange students.
+St Mary’s aims to maintain a diverse mix of students – so although we’re a Catholic college, we welcome students from all religious traditions and none.
 Our residents are primarily students of the University of Melbourne (with representation across the undergraduate courses); however, we also welcome a very small number of students from ACU, Monash Pharmacy and RMIT.